DrYurets/armada/wp-content/plugins/advanced-access-manager/readme.txt

 11. Improve your website security

 == Changelog ==

+= 5.0.3 =
+* Fixed bug with LIST option
+* Fixed bug with incompatible PHP 5.3 or lower

 = 5.0.2 =
 * Fixed bug with admin menu reported by Andrew